NorESMhub/NorESM/doc/configurations/experiments.rst

 Experimets
 ==========

 NorESM is part of the CESM family of earth system models and shares a lot of the configuration options with CESM.
-Many of the simulation configuration settigns are defined by the so called compsets.
+Many of the simulation configuration settings are defined by the so called compsets.

 Basic case set up, compilation and job submission with NorESM
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 This is a general description/checklist for how to create a new experiment with NorESM.
-For a quick start guide, see also ref:newbie-guide.rst The case creation step is explained in more detail below.
+For a quick start guide, see also :ref:`newbie-guide`.
+The case creation step is explained in more detail below.

 - Create a case::